sciapp/gr-documentation/src/tutorials/windows_and_viewports.rst

     drawimage(-95, -85, -5, 5, width, height, image)
     updatews()

 The result?
 Nothing.
 The default **window** is set to [0, 1] × [0, 1] and therefore the image is not drawn.
-To mitigate this, we can use `setwindow`.
+To mitigate this, we can use :code:`setwindow`.
 With longitude ranging from -180 to 180 and latitude ranging from -90 to 90, we could do the following:

 .. code-block:: python